biskwida/biskwida-legal/terms-of-service.md

 ## 5. Acceptable Use

-You agree **not** to use the Service to:
+You agree not to use the Service to:

-- Access TikTok accounts without authorization
+- Access TikTok accounts without authorization from the account owner
 - Scrape, store, or redistribute TikTok user data beyond your own account
 - Violate any applicable laws or TikTok's platform rules